 Upon review of each grouping of Standards, the Commission Chair will ask if there is a motion and a second to continue the review process subject to the correction of the deficiencies and to approve the list of issues to be addressed in the review process.
 The motion should include a specific time frame for correcting any deficiencies in the submission.
-The modeler will be expected to resubmit or amend the original submission as specified by the Commission.
+The modeler will be expected to resubmit or amend the original submission as specified by the Commissionin the Acceptability Process of the Report of Activities.
 The Commission Chair will call for further discussion.
 After the discussion, the Commission Chair will ask for a roll call vote.
 The next grouping of Standards will then be addressed.
 At any point, the Commission can determine that the modeler has not been responsive to the submission requirements and vote to terminate the review process.